Tightrope

 The inciting incident occurs at 14 minutes when Block discovers the killer is targeting women he himself has been with, making him both investigator and potential suspect.
 The case becomes deeply personal and threatening..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Block chooses to actively pursue a relationship with Beryl while continuing the investigation, committing to personal growth alongside his professional duty.
+This indicates the protagonist's commitment to Block chooses to actively pursue a relationship with Beryl while continuing the investigation, committing to personal growth alongside his professional duty.
 He enters a world where he must confront his own nature., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, The killer attacks Block directly in his home, threatening his daughters.
 Block's double life has endangered everything he loves.
 His partner is killed, and the "whiff of death" hangs over his family and career., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.